My father is the type of person who just decides to do something... and then does it.

 Thirty years ago, I didn't get it.
 But I do now.

 And if I forgot to say it then... thank you, Dad.
 I love it.

 To this day, it remains the most special Christmas gift I ever received.

 * * *

-This post is the tenth in the "2010 Advent Calendar of Christmas Memories" series, and was originally posted on December 10, 2009.
+This post is part of the "2012 Advent Calendar of Christmas Memories," and was originally posted on December 10, 2009.
 Slight modifications have been made.